Paul Watson: Comments following 2011 Tohoku earthquake and tsunami

 Watson was criticized for his poem published immediately following the 2011 Tōhoku earthquake and tsunami which suggested the disaster was Neptune's anger.
 Watson responded to critics with a commentary on the Sea Shepherd website expressing "deepest concern and sympathy for the people of Japan who are suffering through one of the worst natural disasters in the history of civilization".

 Criticism of New Zealand

 In 2013, three Sea Shepherd Conservation Society ships docked in New Zealand and were searched by New Zealand authorities to see if Watson was aboard.
 He was not, having transferred to another ship in international waters, aware New Zealand was required to notify Interpol if he entered the country.
 Watson criticised the search, accusing New Zealand of siding with Japan on the issue of whaling in the Southern Ocean.

 Split from Sea Shepherd

+On July 27, 2022, Watson formally announced on a social media statement that he was leaving the Sea Shepherd Conservation Society (SSCS) and setting up a new organization, the Captain Paul Watson Foundation (CPWF).
+This was due to what Watson considered an abandonment of Sea Shepherd's mission and values by the current board of directors at SSCS.

-On September 3, 2022, Watson announced that he was leaving Sea Shepherd and setting up a new organisation, the Captain Paul Watson Foundation.
-Watson said "the reason I called it that is because it's pretty hard for anyone to infiltrate and take over an organisation that included my name".
-In December 2022 the foundation announced their first ship, the John Paul DeJoria II.
+Subsequently, on September 3, 2022, he was removed from the board of Sea Shepherd Global in a 4 to 2 vote.
+Watson himself was not present during, nor even invited to partake in, the vote.
+Regarding the choice to name the CPWF after himself, Watson stated that "the reason I called it that is because it's pretty hard for anyone to infiltrate and take over an organization that included my name".

+In December 2022 the CPWF announced it had acquired their first ship, the former Scottish Fisheries Protection Agency patrol vessel Vigilant.
+The Vigilant would be promptly renamed the MV John Paul DeJoria.
+The vessel being named after both prominent CPWF ambassador and philanthropist John Paul DeJoria and a previous Sea Shepherd vessel scrapped in 2022 by Ocean Express Recycling, the MV John Paul DeJoria.